Rock City (venue): The 1980s and 1990s

 Rock City underwent a major refit in 1982 which included a purpose-built sound system, lighting rig and two video screens.
 Although the club remained faithful to the spirit of rock, with riots at sold-out gigs by The Pogues and Ozzy Osbourne, it was never restricted by genre as by 1982 the club already had a well-established Futurist night every Saturday and were considering starting a student night on Thursdays, approaching DJ Jonathan Woodliffe, who performed the first Thursday night to a crowd of about 400 people.
 Following the success of Thursday nights the club looked at introducing a dance night, initially playing a mixture of European electronica and American releases, although this was not as successful and was cancelled after a few months.
 It was replaced by a jazz, funk and soul night which was advertised by word of mouth and was well received.
 To add to the diversity in music, Rock City also hosted all-age hip-hop jams on Saturday afternoons, establishing breakdancers the Rock City Crew, and the club would also host the first performance of Bring the Noise in the UK by Public Enemy.

 As alternative music changed, Rock City changed with it.
 Grunge and punk became popular in the first part of the 90's, with bands such as Nirvana and Rage Against the Machine appearing.
 The intimate environment allowed for band members such as Eddie Vedder and Kurt Cobain to sit at the bar with fans after their gigs.
 Equally, as Britpop became established, Rock City found itself hosting the likes of Oasis and Blur.
 The Nineties also saw the club change management, as George Akins Jnr. took over at his father's request in 1994, aged just 19 and having previously worked on the bar and cloakroom.

 The 2000s

 In keeping with music trends, the new millennium saw Rock City play host to more dance music events.
-The Rig situated adjacent to the Main Hall was annexed and operated as a separate venue.
+The Rig situated beneath the Main Hall was annexed and operated as a separate venue.

-On 28 November 2015 Ferocious Dog became the first unsigned band to sell out the venue.
 Rock City has remained one of the biggest names on the live circuit for alternative bands and celebrated its 35th anniversary in 2016.
 In January 2019, the dancefloor was replaced for the first time in forty years.